 Lorries used for Category C1 and C training.
-The larger lorry on the left is used for Category C training (upto 7.5 tonnes) ,the smaller lorry on the right is used for Category C1 training (over 7.5 tonnes).
+The larger lorry on the left is used for Category C training (over 7.5 tonnes) ,the smaller lorry on the right is used for Category C1 training (under 7.5 tonnes).

 We pride ourselves with our exceptional instructors, and combined with our excellent facilities we can help your training proceed quickly and confidently.